Golgo 13: Queen Bee

 Golgo 13: Queen Bee (ゴルゴ13〜QUEEN BEE〜) is an original video animation that was released in 1998.
 Tesshō Genda provides the voice of Golgo 13 in the Japanese version, while in the English version, he is voiced by John DiMaggio.
-The film is set during the 2000 U.S. presidential election cycle and focuses on assassin Golgo 13, who is hired by a Democratic Party campaign manager to stop a female drug lord from assassinating the Democratic presidential nominee.
+The film is set during the 2000 U.S. presidential election cycle and focuses on professional hitman Golgo 13, who is hired by a Democratic Party campaign manager to stop a female drug lord from assassinating the Democratic presidential nominee.
 Golgo, however, finds the job too easy and seeks to discover the true connection.

 Produced by Tezuka Productions in association with Filmlink International and Goodhill Vision, Golgo 13: Queen Bee was released on 21 May 1998 in Japan by BMG Victor, and on DVD in English-speaking regions in 2001 by Urban Vision Entertainment.

 Plot

 During the 2000 U.S. presidential election cycle, Democratic Party campaign manager and vice presidential candidate Thomas Waltham hires Golgo 13 to assassinate Queen Bee, the second-in-command of the South American terrorist group Comnerro Liberation Front, to prevent her from killing Democratic nominee Robert Hardy.
 At a local bar, Golgo's informant tells him Queen Bee's real name is Sonia, and she is planning to distribute cocaine throughout the United States with help from mafia boss Don Roccini.
 He speculates that she wants to kill Hardy because he represents a threat to her drug operation.
-However, Golgo finds the job too easy and seeks to find the true connection.
-Not long after, Sonia shows up and confronts Golgo.
-She invites him to her hotel room to have sex, then asks him to assassinate Hardy for $1.2 million, but he declines the job.
-Sonia learns that Golgo has marked her for assassination, but he lets her escape.
+Golgo considers the job too easy and seeks to find the true connection.
+Not long after, Sonia arrives and confronts Golgo.
+She invites him to her hotel room to have sex, then she asks him to assassinate Hardy for $1.2 million, but he declines the job.
+Sonia learns that Golgo marked her for assassination, but he lets her escape.

 Meanwhile, Waltham heads to California with U.S. Army General Gordon to hire a disgraced lieutenant named Benning to wipe out the Comnerro.
-Golgo's informant comes back from Utah with information on Hardy's past: When Hardy was a lawyer, he had an affair with a woman named Vanessa, who later gave birth to a child named Joanna.
+Golgo's informant comes back from Utah with information on Hardy's past: When Hardy was a lawyer, he had an affair with a woman named Vanessa, who gave birth to a child named Joanna.
 After Hardy was elected to the U.S. House of Representatives, Vanessa and Joanna disappeared.
 The informant notes that if Joanna is still alive, she would be the same age as Sonia.